ntop/PF_RING/doc/README.exablaze.md

 ## Prerequisites
 We expect you to have installed the ExaNIC drivers (v.
 1.7 or later) and loaded the drivers.

-## Compilation
-If you have the ExaNIC drivers/SDK installed the configure under userland/lib will enable Exablaze support in PF_RING.

 ## Usage
 Using the exanic-config tool, you can see how the NIC has been mapped by Linux to the device name